-Since it requires involvement from multiple people from different departments and positions, it can be an intense process.
+Since it requires the involvement of multiple people from different departments and positions, it can be an intense process.

-Sapling reports that new hires will have to complete 54 activities during their onboarding period, 41 of which are administrative tasks.
+Reports say that new hires will have to complete 54 activities during their onboarding period.techjury

 That’s a lot of stuff that needs to be done, huh?